Help! What Can I Do About My Itchy Breasts?

 You will also want to call the doctor if your itching is so severe that you can't concentrate on your daily tasks.
 The general rule of thumb is to call the doctor for any breast change that lasts longer than one month, but if the itching is driving you crazy, there is no reason to wait the full month to get checked out.
 The doctor may be able to make a quick diagnosis and give you a cream that will solve the problem.

 But suppose your only symptom is itching.
 There's no rash, no swelling, no skin dimpling.
 Some simple home remedies may solve the problem without a doctor's visit.

 If you have had previous breast surgery, your surgical scars might be causing the itching.
 Itching around surgical scars is very common even long after the surgery.
 You can try massaging in a cream designed to minimize scarring to see if that helps.
-Massaging helps break down bands of collagen that form with the scar.
+My physical therapist explained that massaging helps break down bands of collagen that form with the scar.

-- Use an unscented moisturizer or body lotion designed for sensitive skin.
-Do not use cortisone creams more than a day or two without consulting your doctor.
+Use an unscented moisturizer or body lotion designed for sensitive skin.
+Do not use cortisone creams without consulting your doctor.

-Of course, if these home remedies don't work, you will want to check in with your doctor even if you don't have a rash.
+Of course, if these home remedies don't work, you should check in with your doctor even if you don't have a rash.
 Intermittent itching on both breasts is almost never a serious health risk, but it is uncomfortable.
 Your doctor may have a solution to the problem.